pcarmona79/dday-old-vibes/readme.txt

    enabled.
 The first tweak is to do not rise the submachine guns when firing.
- - Remove unused functions from u_entmgr.c and fixes the buggy function InsertItem(), replacing it with a version which only adds new elements to the end.
+ - Remove unused functions from u_entmgr.c and fixes the buggy function InsertItem(), replacing it with a version which adds new elements to the end only if it was adding a new one.
 Also fixes for loops in FindItem* functions of g_items.c and other for loops involving game.num_items, to allow them to correctly reach the end of itemlist array.

 Whats new in 4.4k-1
 -------------------